 “I don’t think I would use the word ‘warfare.’
 I think you would want to ask experts in the definition of war,” Comey replied.
 “I think they engaged in a multi-faceted campaign of active measures to undermine our democracy and hurt one of the candidates and hope to help one of the other candidates.”

 12. Providing media outlets with fake leaks is not illegal.

 “If all they’ve done is lie to a reporter, that’s not against the law,” Comey said of individuals leaking false information to media outlets.
 “Usually it’s people who act like they know, but don’t really know.
 They’re not the people who know, they’re one or two hops out and think they know.”

 Comey explained that they cannot correct fake news, because then if they do not issue a statement about a story, the public will assume it is correct.

-Posted by Gordon Duff, Senior Editor on March 21, 2017, With 982 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on March 21, 2017, With 1015 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.